devnulli/EvlWatcher/README.md

 ## If you want to support EvlWatcher monetarily

-I had to change the optimistic, world is good, text below, because, turns out, its not true [see here](https://github.com/devnulli/EvlWatcher/issues/32)

-~~To be honest, that chapter is only there because I was asked to do it.~~ ~~EvlWatcher doesnt have a lot of expenses, and therefore doesn't really need much monetary support.~~
+To be honest, that chapter is only there because I was asked to do it.
+EvlWatcher doesnt have a lot of expenses, except the initial cost of code-signing, which were already covered by donations, and about 25€ / year for keeping up the certificate.
+Therefore, we don't really need much monetary support.

-If you want to say thanks, I would be happy if you would ~~buy me a coffe or a beer~~ help me afford a certificate so I can sign the source code, either here:
+But if you want to say thanks, I would be happy if you would buy me a coffee or a beer here:

 <a href='https://ko-fi.com/F2F02MKY9' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi2.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-or here by donating to Bitcoin address `bc1q5hk4xum577t6zcfhxgtk2jrjjmxc2nq3uurvg3`.

-or just donate to you favorite charity.
+Or you could just donate to your favorite charity.

 ## Why is that a Virus according to my virus-scanner?

-Its pretty sure not a virus, when you make sure of the following:
+Welp, yes, we published the version 2.0 without signing. (its expensive, about € 150,-) And the problem is, that while it's not signed, some heuristics say its a virus.
+Thats because of some program code they find "sus" (like playing around with the firewall).
+However, since it really sucks, we also received some donations to go and buy ourselves a certificate.
+Which is what we did.

+**So versions beginning with 2.1 and above are signed, and should not make trouble.**

+Unit then, you can make sure that it's NOT a virus, by:
-- only download it from here (github)
+- only downloading it from here (github)

-If you download it from somewhere else:
+In case you download it from somewhere else, check its MD5:
-- check its MD5
   - for v2.0 the MD5 is `d658718ea9cc794e704b02b7c252365e`
   - to check an MD5 on Windows, type `CertUtil -hashfile "EvlWatcher-v2.0 setup.exe" MD5`

-EvlWatcher 2.0 is written in C# and therefore easily readable and changeable.
+EvlWatcher is written in C#, and therefore easily readable and changeable.
 So is it a virus when you didnt make sure of the above steps?
 Possibly, yea.
 Probably not, but possibly.

-## When will you fix that?

-While it's not certified, some heuristics say its a virus, because of some program code they find "sus". (like playing around with the firewall?)

-### Will-Fix-O-Meter
-**135€** est. price of certification
-**33€** donations so far
-~~**27€** donations so far~~
-~~**12€** donations so far~~

-## EvlWatcher is, and always will be, ad-free and without costs (including me).

 Cya..

 Mike